jchristn/ContainerFS/README.md

 For a sample app exercising ContainerFS and a CLI tool, please see the embedded projects.

-## help or feedback
+## Help or feedback

-first things first - do you need help or have feedback?
-Contact me at joel at maraudersoftware.com dot com or file an issue here!
+First things first - do you need help or have feedback?
+Contact me at joel dot christner at gmail dot com or file an issue here!

-## new in v1.1.0
+## New in v1.1.1

-- include file size in enumeration
-- range read support
+- Retarget to .NET Core 2.0 and .NET Framework 4.5.2

-## description
+## Description

 ContainerFS is a self-contained single-user filesystem written in C# with support for files and directories.
 ContainerFS is available under the MIT license.
 ContainerFS is tested and compatible with Mono.

 Core use cases for ContainerFS:
 - self-contained file system, single large BLOB containing a nested filesystem

-## important notes
+## Important notes

 ContainerFS is still early in development and there are a large number of performance, scalability, consistency, and efficiency optimizations we wish to make.
 While we have high aspirations on performance, please be aware it's not there yet.
 Some items on our roadmap:
 - multi-user support
 - journaling for crash consistency

-## simple example
+## Simple example

 Refer to the Test project for a thorough example.
 ```
 using ContainerFS;